Clustering What Matters in Constrained Settings: Analysis

-Given a non-negative integer $p$, a label partition of $p$ is defined as a tuple $\psi = (q_1, \ldots, q_{|L|})$ such that $\sum_i q_i = p$.
+The overall structure of~\Cref{algo:cluster} remains unchanged.
+However, after guessing the subset $Y$, we need to guess not only the number of outlier points close to each of the centers in $C$, but also the labels of such points.
+Motivated by this, we give the following key definition.
+Given a non-negative integer $p$, a {\em label partition} of $p$ is defined as a tuple $\psi = (q_1, \ldots, q_{|L|})$ such that $\sum_i q_i = p$.
 The intuition is that given a set $S$ of size $p$, $q_1$ points get the first label in $L$, $q_2$ points in $S$ get the second label in $L$, and so on.

-Now, given a subset $Y$, define a valid tuple $\btau$ w.r.t. $Y$ as a tuple $((t_1, \psi_1), \ldots, (t_{k+m}, \psi_{k+m})),$ where (i) $\sum_j t_j + |Y| =m$, and (ii) $\psi_j$ is a label partition of $t_j$.
-As in line~\ref{l:T} in~\Cref{algo:cluster}, we cycle over all such valid tuples.
-The definition of a solution to the \lmatch instance $\cI^{(Y, \tau)}$ changes as follows.
-Let $\psi_j=(n_j^1, \ldots, n_j^{\ell})$, where $\ell = |L|$.
-Then a solution to $\cI^{(Y, \tau)}$ needs to satisfy the condition that for each point $c_j \in C$ and each label $l \in L$, exactly $n_j^l$ points in $X$ are matched to $c_j$.
+The algorithm is described in~\Cref{algo:clusterlabel}.
+As before, we execute $\cal C$ on the underlying unconstrained instance $\cI'$ to obtain a set $C$ of $k+m$ centers (line~\ref{l:Cl}), and then sample the subset $S$ using $D^z$-sampling (line~\ref{l:D2l}).
+Now, given a subset $Y$ of $S$, define {\em a valid tuple} $\btau$ w.r.t. $Y$ as a tuple $((t_1, \psi_1), \ldots, (t_{k+m}, \psi_{k+m})),$ where (i) $\sum_j t_j + |Y| =m$, and (ii) $\psi_j$ is a label partition of $t_j$.
+As in line~\ref{l:T} in~\Cref{algo:cluster}, we iterate over all such valid tuples in line~\ref{l:Tl}.
+The definition of the instance $\cI^{(Y, \tau)}$ changes as follows: as before, we construct a bipartite graph with the set of $(k+m)$ centers $C$ on one side and $X$ on the other side.
+The weight of an edge between a center $v \in C$ and point $w \in X$ is set to $D^z(v,w)$.
+Let $\psi_j:=(n_j^1, \ldots, n_j^{\ell})$, where $\ell = |L|$.
+But now, a solution to the instance $\cI^{(Y, \tau)}$ needs to satisfy the condition that for each point $c_j \in C$ and each label $l \in L$, exactly $n_j^l$ points in $X$ are matched to $c_j$.
 Note that this also implies that exactly $t_j$ points are matched to $c_j$.
-This matching problem can be easily reduced to weighted bipartite matching by making $t_j$ copies of each point $c_j$, and for each label $l$, adding edges between $n_j^l$ distinct copies of $c_j$ to vertices of label $l$ only.
-The rest of the details of~\Cref{algo:cluster} remain unchanged.
-Note that the running time of the algorithm changes because we now have to cycle over all partitions of each of the numbers $t_j$.
+This matching problem can be easily reduced to \lmatch -- make $|L|$ copies of each vertex $c_j$.
+Call these copies $c_j^1, \ldots, c_j^{\ell}$.
+Now for each $l \in [\ell]$, we add edges from $c_j^l$ to points in $X$ whose label is $l$.
+Thus, the edges going out of $c_j$ in the original graph get partitioned into $\ell$ groups.
+Now we require that $c_j^l$ is matched to exactly $n_j^l$ vertices.
+The rest of the details of~\Cref{algo:clusterlabel} are same as that of~\Cref{algo:cluster}.
+Note that the running time of the algorithm changes because we now have to iterate over all partitions of each of the numbers $t_j$.

 The analysis of the algorithm proceeds in an analogous manner as that of~\Cref{algo:cluster}.
 We just need to consider the iteration of the algorithm, where we correctly guess the size of each of the sets $\Xopt_{N,j}$ and the number of points of each label in this set.